arctrong/md2html/readme.txt

 ![LOGO](doc/pict/logo.png "logo")

-This is a simple command line utility that easily converts single _Markdown_ documents into single static HTML pages.
-It's provided with a suitable HTML templates and scripts for batch processing and integration.
+This is a command line utility that converts _Markdown_ documents into static HTML pages.
+It is provided with HTML templates, CSS, and scripts for batch processing and integration.

-This document describes the converter's features and restrictions, gives usage notes, and itself demonstrates a possible obtainable result.
+This documentation is created using this utility and itself demonstrates a possible obtainable result.

 ## About Markdown